isabella232/sign-integrations.en/help/veeva/user.md

     ![](images/iFrame-contact-administrator.png)

-1. Once the document is processed, drag and drop the Signature fields on from the right panel and select **[!UICONTROL Send]**.
+1. Once the document is processed, drag and drop the Signature fields from the right panel and select **[!UICONTROL Send]**.

     ![](images/add-signature-fields.png)

-1. It sends the document to the recipient for signature.
+1. It sends the document to the recipients for signature.
 Once the recipient receives the document email, the document status changes from [!UICONTROL Reviewed] to [!UICONTROL In Adobe Signing].

     ![](images/in-adobe-signing.png)